jatin1322/FDS_Project/README.md

-1)Do exploratory data analysis on the datasets 1, 2 and 3.
+task 1)Do exploratory data analysis on the datasets 1, 2 and 3.
 Use logistic regression and LDA to predict whether a customer will buy Caravan Insurance policy.
-Compare the findings from different methods. task2)Use Decision Tree, KNN and LDA to predict if an email is SPAM or not based on different text in the email.
-Compare your results and construct AUC and ROC. task3) Based on LDA, QDA and KNN to classify the Diabetes data.
+Compare the findings from different methods.

+task2)Use Decision Tree, KNN and LDA to predict if an email is SPAM or not based on different text in the email.
+Compare your results and construct AUC and ROC.

+task3) Based on LDA, QDA and KNN to classify the Diabetes data.
 Compare different methods.

 Datatset: